abdirahman-yy/TrafficSystem/README.md

-# TrafficSystem
+# Traffic System Simulation
-Traffic System Multithreading Project
+An Embedded Systems Project That Simulates A traffic System With Multithreading in C
 # How to Run

 Follow these steps to compile and execute the traffic simulation program: